The

 said Gurujot, laughingly.

-"You see, software development was already taking place
+"You see, software development was already taking place in

-at doing business processing."
+business processing."

 But then, it did not come without its glitches.
-India did not
+India did not have

-transferred and then shipped back.
+and then shipped back.

 Gurujot, in the meantime, also began a dialogue with the Indian

-government, highlighting that there were a couple of hundred
+government, highlighting that there were a couple of hundred thousand

-laws and created infrastructure to enable real-time transfer.
+infrastructure to enable real-time transfer.

-there are two million jobs," Gurujot said.
+Now there are two million jobs, Gurujot said.

-And the man who saw the opportunity in the then Indian cabinet
+And the man who saw the opportunity in the then Indian cabinet was

-gave a new lease on life to a beleaguered Indian economy (1991-1996).
+lease on life to a beleaguered Indian economy (1991-1996).

 Manmohan Singh immediately saw the potential and got infrastructure

 moving.
-"It is largely due to his efforts that India is
+"It is largely due to his efforts that India is where

-where it is," commented Gurujot Singh.
+it is," commented Gurujot Singh.

 "We were almost at the same level socially as the top political

-leaders, including the former President of India Giani Zail
+leaders, including the former President of India Giani Zail Singh

-regularly dine with them, so having access to the top leaders
+used to regularly dine with them, so having access to the top leaders

 was not a problem," informed Gurujot.